smohammadhejazi/mqtt-coap-workplace/README.md

-#  Workplace simulation using MQTT and COAP
+# Workplace simulation using MQTT and COAP using Python
-This project wat and assignment in IOT course.
-It's a simulation of a workplace consisting of personnel room nodes, local server, central server and admin.
+This project was and assignment in IOT course.
+It's a simulation of a workplace consisting of personnel room nodes, local server, central server and admin written in Python.

 # Features
 - Personnel nodes communicate with local server and local server communicate with central server.
 Admins can communicate with central server directly.